radial-color-picker/angular-color-picker/README.md

 ## <a name="outputs">Outputs</a>
-`<rcp-radial-color-picker>` component has several outputs, all of which are optional.
+`<app-rcp-radial-color-picker>` component has several outputs, all of which are optional.

 | Options       | Type   | Default/Description |
 |------------|--------|---------|